ibrahimEls/AdvNFHighPrescionClass/README.md

 ## 5. Important Side Effects

 - **Directory Structure:**
   - Models are saved in `Test/lighting_logs`.
-The subsequent processing steps will fail if the directory structure is not maintained or if the paths are incorrect.
+The subsequent processing steps will fail if the directory structure is not changed or if the paths are incorrect.

-- **Data Overwrite:**
-  - The data processing scripts may overwrite original data if not handled with care.
-Always ensure backups if necessary.

 ---